joshuavetos/TESSRAX-CANON-/01_CANON/CANON-004_Criticality_Necessity.md

 Any locally causal model reproducing observed Bell violations at all tested scales must evade exponential clustering.

-The only known physical mechanism for this is **criticality**: a phase characterized by infinite correlation length and scale-invariant correlations.
+A known physical mechanism for this is **criticality**: a phase characterized by infinite correlation length and scale-invariant correlations.

 Finite-correlation-length (“fluid-like”, gapped, or equilibrium) hidden-variable substrates are excluded by existing laboratory and cosmic Bell tests.